Carms-dev/gegi-law-gatsby-netlify/content/cases/leger-v-metropolitan-toronto-condominium-corp-no-933.md

 ---
 isCornerstone: false
-caseName: Leger v Metropolitan Toronto Condominium Corp.
+caseName: Leger v.
+Metropolitan Toronto Condominium Corp.
 No. 933
 citation: 2015 HRTO 630
 description: The applicant was not permitted access to records of the condominium corporation which governs the building in which the applicant owns